-One of the primary schools in West London that truly stands out is Ofsted outstanding rated St Stephen’s CE Primary School, led by headteacher Michael Schumm.
+One of the primary schools in West London that truly stands out is highly regarded St Stephen’s CE Primary School, led by headteacher Michael Schumm.

 We took the opportunity to talk to Michael about the school, his background and how he’s shaped St Stephen’s over the past 18 years as headteacher.

 If there’s a theatrical, showbiz quality to Michael Schumm, headteacher of St Stephen’s CE Primary School in Shepherd’s Bush, it’s easily explained.

 He began his working life as an actor in Middlesbrough after going to drama college… in fact, he didn’t enter teaching until he was in his early 30s.

 In his performing days, he visited numerous schools in the North East, often dressed as a clown, helping to introduce youngsters to the fun of drama.